Skip to content

 This is the preferred method for opening Termboard documents that you have saved as a JSON file.
 JSON (JavaScript Object Notation) is a lightweight data-interchange format that captures the complete state of your Termboard document, including:

-• All terms and their properties
+• All Terms and their properties

-• All relations and their types
+• All Relations and their types

 • Term positions on the canvas